248 Patient Contacts Managed | 213 Patients Supported | 85.9% Engagement Rate | 94 WorkWell Referrals | 53.25 GP Hours Released | 3 Clinicians

 - Improve access to work-focused support

-- Support earlier intervention and facilitate more integrated patient management across primary care and wellbeing services.
+- Facilitate more integrated patient management across primary care and wellbeing services

-- 87 onward referrals into WorkWell and associated support services
+- 94 onward referrals into WorkWell and associated support services, helping connect patients to wider work, wellbeing and vocational support

 - 3 clinicians embedded across the PCN